Is Root Car Insurance Legit?

-Because they are just getting off the ground, Root is only available in 22 states so far.
+After continued expansion, Root is now offered in 30 states.
 Each state has requirements that car insurance companies must meet, in terms of operation, coverage, and eligibility.
-Root meets these requirements in 22 of the 50 states.
+Root meets these requirements in 30 of the 50 states.
 The states that Root is legal to operate in include:

 If you don’t live in a state where Root is legally operating, you won’t be able to use them for your car insurance company.
 Keep checking back with Root occasionally if you’re interested because they will be continuing to add states over time.